Skip to main content

 a person stretches their arms up in a yoga pose

 Your health, both physical and mental, should always be a top priority.
 This can include getting regular exercise, eating a balanced diet, getting enough sleep, managing stress, and seeking support when needed.
 Remember, it's okay to take breaks when you need them.
 Self-care should be a regular part of your routine.
-Go to the doctor, get regular check up, give yourself space and time to think, breathe and relax.
+Go to the doctor, get regular check up, and give yourself space and time to think, breathe and relax.

 6. Surround Yourself with Positivity